caiofsouza/NewCommerce/README.md

 # newcommerce
-Admin e-commerce platform build on CodeIgniter(PHP), AngularJs and MongoDB
+Admin e-commerce platform build on NodeJS, AngularJs and MongoDB

-Api build on NodeJS (Express and Mongoose)